DraftKings and FanDuel say merger will not lead to higher prices

 The companies said in similar filings that the FTC lawsuit reflected "an unnecessarily rigid and uninformed application of the antitrust laws to an underdeveloped, nascent industry, and largely ignore rigorous economic analysis that has revealed consistently, no matter which way it is analyzed, that prices are not likely to increase as a result of the transaction."

-The companies also said their deal would be good for consumers and argued that they competed for players against larger, more powerful companies in the broader and longer- running fantasy sports businesses, like ESPN (DIS.N) and Yahoo (VZ.N).
+The companies also said their deal would be good for consumers and argued that they competed for players against larger, more powerful companies in the broader and longer- running fantasy sports businesses, like ESPN and Yahoo .

 "DraftKings admits that fantasy sports include, but are not limited to, both season-long fantasy sports ("SLFS") and DFS (daily fantasy sports), but specifically denies the characterization that SLFS and DFS are distinct," the company said in its filing.